Images of Space

 For Astronomy buffs, NASA posts each day a different image or photograph of our fascinating universe, along with a brief explanation written by a professional astronomer.

-Space.com presents up-to-date photos of the cosmos and encourages students to learn more about the images.
+Space.com presents current photos of the cosmos and encourages students to learn more about the images.
+More photos and videos can be found on their home page and the rest of the site.

 Classifying Galaxies demonstrates how scientists classify galaxies for identification and function.
 It comes complete with a lesson plan!